devonami/MinimalistNavBar/README.md

-Welcome to my Critical Mass Interview Project!
+Welcome to my Minimalist Nav Bar Project!

 Thank you for taking the time to review my project.
 I hope you find some joy in code and can provide me with